On Apr, 6 2020

 The paid version covers engagement factors, deliverability, potential plagiarism risks and more.

 Although this is not a specific e-commerce SEO tool, it will help ensure your on-site content is flawless and unique, making your site more credible for robots and humans alike.

 3. Google Trends

 This is a really simple, free tool, provided by Google.
-Google Trends allows you to see how frequently a term or keyword is searched for within their search engine.
+Google Trends allows you to see how frequently users search for a term or keyword within their search engine.

 You’ll also have the ability to compare keywords or phrases.
 These features can help you to identify not only what your potential customer base is searching for but it can also help you disregard opinions and apply data to your content.

 Gone are the days of guessing what your potential customers are searching for.

 This writing assistant is more SEO focussed than Grammarly.
 However, you’ll have to pay for it.
 The basic plan starts at $99 per month and can go up to $399 per month depending on your team size and needs.

 The SEMRush SEO Writing Assistant supports you in outranking your Google top ten competitors.
 It’s an offensive tactic that can really help your e-commerce store appear before your competition.